 The modules for this course can be found in the latest programme specification.

-The programme will immerse you in disciplines such as photography, film production, animation, visual effects, game design and development, web and app development and computer science - all of which are the building blocks of VR, AR and MR.
+The programme will immerse you in disciplines such as photography, film production, animation, visual effects, and game design and development, web and app development - all of which are the building blocks of VR, AR and MR.

 Due to the technical nature of the programme, the focus of the degree will be a mix between the creative/arts and STEM (science, technology, engineering, mathematics) - aligning well with the industry's current needs in terms of graduates.